Skip to Content

 • Drinkscoffee, milk, creamer, orange juice, champagne

-• Fruit – strawberries, orange slices, raspberries, blueberries, apple slices, melons, bananas
+• Fruit – fresh fruit such as strawberries, orange slices, raspberries, blueberries, apple slices, melons, bananas

 • Vegetables – tomato, onion, cucumber, etc.